AmlYES/Bachelor-Thesis/README.md

 It contains:
 1- Thesis Report (PDF).
-2- IEEE Paper summarizes main contributions in the research (PDF).
+2- 4 sample codes of different experiments performed on each dataset (.ipynb).
-3- 4 sample codes of different experiments performed on each dataset (.ipynb).
+3- Video presentation explaining the topic (.MP4)